Utsabab/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What you tested**

 - What behaviors did you test?

+The testcases tested marking tasks complete, adding tasks and counting tasks for each pet, prioritizing task method, sort by time, detecting conflicts, creating new instance of recurring task, filter by pet, complete task of non existent pet, and owner's availability.

 - Why were these tests important?

+These are the core logic of the app which helps create plan for owner based on owner's preference, priorities to make a reliable daily plan for pet care.

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?

+Scheduler works correctly based on all the assumptions we made throughour this readme.
+The core logic and function of scheduler works reliably.

 - What edge cases would you test next if you had more time?

+Some edge cases to test are

+I would probe generate_plan function more as it contains the core logic of the scheduler.
+Scenarios such as Owner with 0 available hours, avoid_time functionality that avoids a certain time of the day from the plan, filtering tasks with no start times, etc.
 ---

 ## 5. Reflection